AgenticData: An Agentic Data Analytics System for Heterogeneous Data: Introduction

-(1) We propose \our, a feedback-based agentic data system featuring multi-agent collaboration, which facilitates data analysis on multi-source heterogeneous datasets with humans writing NL queries.
-To the best of our knowledge, this is the first agentic data analytics system designed for heterogeneous data.
-(See Section~\ref{sec:sys})
+(1) We propose \our, an in-context learning-based agentic data system featuring multi-agent collaboration that can autonomously analyze multi-source heterogeneous data using NL queries (Section~\ref{sec:sys}).
+To our best knowledge, this is the first agentic data analytics system designed for heterogeneous data.

+(2) We propose a data profiling agent that analyzes heterogeneous data from various perspectives and encodes the data profiles into a graph, which is then used to generate query plans (Section~\ref{sec:dataprofile}).